 Assignments are turned in through Canvas.
 Discussions belong in the Discussion Board.
 It is up to you to check that your assignment is in/uploaded and that it is the correct version, meaning do not upload just the instructions thinking you have uploaded your answers.
 Acceptable file types include.docx and .pdf.
 The MAC file type of .pages is not acceptable.
+And .heic is not acceptable for images.
 You have to 'save as' to an acceptable file type.
 Keep a copy of all that you do including your Discussion Posts.
 This is useful in case an error happens and also for future needs.
 Do not email assignments.